ianmstew/pr-teams/README.md

 # pr-teams

-A pull request review team generator.
+A pull request review team generator compatible with Slack.

 ## API

-### POST /generate-teams
+### GET /pr-teams

-This service is intended for custom Slack "slash integration" and generates PR review teams with the following
+This service is compatible with custom Slack slash-command integration and generates PR review teams with the following
 constraints:

 - PR teams will consist of exactly the same number of developers.